Call Us

 In terms of rTMS side effects, these tend to be mild and brief, and many people don’t experience any side effects at all.
 Some of the most common side effects include a mild headache, local skin warming and mild scalp discomfort.

 Importantly, you’ll be able to resume your usual activities immediately after an rTMS session, including driving and returning to work, without any impairment.
-These factors collectively contribute to the appeal and accessibility of rTMS as a safe and effective treatment option for depression.
+These factors collectively contribute to the appeal and accessibility of rTMS as a safe and effective treatment option.

-How long does it take for rTMS to work for depression?
+How long does it take for rTMS to work?

 It's important to remain patient and consistent with this treatment, as the cumulative effects of rTMS often become more pronounced over time.
 Our rTMS specialists at Priory are highly experienced and can provide personalised guidance and support throughout the treatment process.